xebia/essentials/genchi-genbutsu.md

 ### Application

 First of all, you tell your manager that you are not going to write any reports.
-Next, make sure that whenever he's passing by, he is able to quickly grasp the situation.
+Next, make sure that your manager is able to quickly grasp the situation when passing by.
 Big visible charts come to mind [1].
-In any case, getting him to understand the situation should take as little effort as possible.
+In any case, getting your manager to understand the situation should take as little effort as possible.

 ### References